Commands

 Example:

-from canvas_sdk.commands import AllergyCommand, AllergenType, Allergen
+from canvas_sdk.commands.commands.allergy import AllergyCommand, AllergenType, Allergen

 from datetime import date